Desgue/SpicyDice/README.md

 - Golang table driven testing practices

 For production deployment, additional testing would be required:
-- Comprehensive business rule validation
+- Increase test coverage
-- Network security testing
+- More in depth security testing
-- Compliance and regulation testing
-- Gaming fairness certification
-- Load and stress testing using K6 or similar tools
+- Load and stress testing

 ## Security Considerations
 ### Client Identification